10 Health Care Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• For TEVA (NYSE:TEVA), we notice a put option trade that happens to be neutral, expiring in 205 day(s) on June 17, 2022.
-This event was a transfer of 4000 contract(s) at a $8.00 strike.
-The total cost received by the writing party (or parties) was $296.0K, with a price of $74.0 per contract.
-There were 11014 open contracts at this strike prior to today, and today 4390 contract(s) were bought and sold.
+• For MRNA (NASDAQ:MRNA), we notice a call option trade that happens to be bearish, expiring in 4 day(s) on December 3, 2021.
+This event was a transfer of 164 contract(s) at a $400.00 strike.
+The total cost received by the writing party (or parties) was $121.3K, with a price of $740.0 per contract.
+There were 6357 open contracts at this strike prior to today, and today 31008 contract(s) were bought and sold.

-• Regarding ABBV (NYSE:ABBV), we observe a call option sweep with bearish sentiment.
-It expires in 58 day(s) on January 21, 2022.
-Parties traded 245 contract(s) at a $125.00 strike.
-This particular call needed to be split into 8 different trades to become filled.
-The total cost received by the writing party (or parties) was $34.0K, with a price of $139.0 per contract.
-There were 32431 open contracts at this strike prior to today, and today 943 contract(s) were bought and sold.
+• Regarding TEVA (NYSE:TEVA), we observe a call option sweep with bullish sentiment.
+It expires in 417 day(s) on January 20, 2023.
+Parties traded 200 contract(s) at a $10.00 strike.
+This particular call needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.0K, with a price of $135.0 per contract.
+There were 41694 open contracts at this strike prior to today, and today 1507 contract(s) were bought and sold.

-• Regarding CI (NYSE:CI), we observe a put option sweep with bearish sentiment.
-It expires in 23 day(s) on December 17, 2021.
-Parties traded 457 contract(s) at a $197.50 strike.
-This particular put needed to be split into 52 different trades to become filled.
-The total cost received by the writing party (or parties) was $91.4K, with a price of $200.0 per contract.
-There were 2 open contracts at this strike prior to today, and today 463 contract(s) were bought and sold.
+• Regarding BMY (NYSE:BMY), we observe a put option sweep with bearish sentiment.
+It expires in 781 day(s) on January 19, 2024.
+Parties traded 95 contract(s) at a $65.00 strike.
+This particular put needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $159.6K, with a price of $1680.0 per contract.
+There were 105 open contracts at this strike prior to today, and today 95 contract(s) were bought and sold.

 Options Alert Terminology